Lokii-git/hashcat-server/README.md

 ## Features

 - **Secure Web Interface**: Access hashcat from any device with a browser
-- **Authentication**: Protect your cracking server with username/password
+- **Authentication**: Protect your cracking server with username/password (improved login flow)
 - **Job Management**: Launch, monitor, and retrieve results from hashcat jobs
 - **File Upload**: Easily upload hash files and wordlists
+- **Security Features**: Automatic or manual hash file deletion after job completion
 - **Mobile Friendly**: Responsive design works on desktop and mobile
 - **Organized Storage**: Separate directories for hashes and wordlists
 - **Linux Service Integration**: Run as a systemd service on Linux systems